 Variable remuneration is discretionary and takes the form of a cash bonus and is available to all staff.
-Three factors that impact the variable remuneration are market position, individual performance and the Group's ability to meet its financial and strategic targets.
-The granting of restricted Group stock is at the discretion of the People, Compensation and Governance Committee of the Group Board of Directors.
+Three factors that impact the variable remuneration are the Company's market position, individual employee's performance and the Group's ability to meet its financial and strategic targets.
+The granting of restricted Group stock is at the discretion of the P&C Committee.
 When determining stock distributions, consideration is given to further enhance the Group's ability to retain the services of key employees.

 Comprehensive salary reviews are conducted as part of the annual performance appraisal process.
-The Human Resource department ensures that remuneration is internally equitable and aligned with marketcompetitive compensation levels.
+The Human Resource department ensures that remuneration is internally equitable and aligned with market-competitive compensation levels.

-The People, Compensation and Governance Committee of the Group Board of Directors is empowered to review and approve key compensation policies on behalf of the Group and to ensure that such policies provide total compensation which is competitive in the marketplace.
-The role of the People, Compensation and Governance Committee is the annual review and approval of the Company's remuneration and compensation policies.
+The P&C Committee is empowered to review and approve key compensation policies on behalf of the Group and to ensure that such policies provide total compensation which is competitive in the marketplace.
+The role of the P&C Committee is the annual review and approval of the Company's remuneration and compensation policies.
 This includes the executive total compensation plan structure, short-term incentive compensation plans, review of performance evaluations and equity-based plans to the Company's executive officers and other designated senior officers.
 Additionally, the Committee is charged with oversight of plans for the Chief Executive Officer (CEO) and senior officers' development and succession.